 ● Altitude: 1540 m

 ● How to get there by public transport: Valsavarenche can be reached from Villeneuve by bus with the “Villeneuve-Valsavarenche” line.
-Timetables are available on the SAVDA company website.
+Timetables are available on the Arriva Savda company website.